gvwilson/sdxjs/index.md

     This material will teach her some common design patterns and how to think about tradeoffs when architecting complex systems.

--   Rupinder did a bachelor's degree in computer science, during which he was taught a lot more about algorithmic complexity than about building software.
+-   Rupinder is doing a bachelor's degree in computer science, and feels he has learned more about algorithmic complexity than about building software.
-    He uses Git and React on a daily basis, but is often frustrated by their apparent unpredictability.
+    He uses Git and style-checking tools on a daily basis, but is often frustrated by their complexity.
-    This material will give him a better understanding of tools like version control systems, unit testing tools,
+    This material will give him a better understanding of tools like this work so that he can use them more effectively.
-    and web frameworks
-    so that he can use them more effectively.

 -   Yim teaches software engineering at a four-year college.